-All property, both real and personal, of a spouse owned or claimed before marriage, and that acquired afterward by gift, devise or descent, shall be the separate property of that spouse; and laws shall be passed more clearly defining the rights of the spouses, in relation to separate and community property
+All property, both real and personal, of a spouse owned or claimed before marriage, and that acquired afterward by gift, devise or descent, shall be the separate property of that spouse; and laws shall be passed more clearly defining the rights of the spouses, in relation to separate and community property....

 TEX.
 CONST. art.
 XVI, § 15.
 In the Texas Family Code, the legislature restates this definition of "separate property" from the Texas Constitution, and it then states that "community property consists of the property, other than separate property, acquired by either spouse during marriage."
 Tex.
 Fam.
 Code Ann. § 3.002 (Vernon 2006).
 In interpreting the Texas Constitution, Texas courts rely heavily on the literal text and must give effect to its plain language.
 Republican Party of Texas v.
 Dietz, 94.0 S.W.2d 86, 89 (Tex.
 1997); Arnold v.
 Leonard, 273 S.W.
 799, 801-03 (Tex.
 1925) (stating that a court's duty is to give effect to the will of the people of Texas, as expressed by the plain meaning of the Texas Constitution).
-Basing its analysis on the plain meaning of the constitutional text, the Supreme Court of Texas has reasoned that, as to property a spouse acquires during marriage, if the spouse acquires the property belongs to the community estate.
+Basing its analysis on the plain meaning of the constitutional text, the Supreme Court of Texas has reasoned that, as to property a spouse acquires during marriage, if the spouse acquires the property by gift, devise, or descent, then the property belongs to the spouse's separate estate, but if the property is acquired in any other manner, then the property belongs to the community estate.
 See Arnold, 273 S.W. at 801-03.
 Decades ago in Arnold, our high court concluded that rents and revenues acquired during marriage based on a spouse's ownership of separate realty were not acquired by gift, devise, or descent and therefore were community property.
 See id.
 The Arnold court held unconstitutional a statute in which the legislature attempted to make such property part of the spouse's separate estate.
 See id. at 803-05.
 The high court indicated that rents and revenues were acquired at the time they came into existence rather than when a spouse received the property that generated the rents and revenues.
-See id.
-The Arnold court set of the rents and revenues.
 See id.
 The Arnold case did not involve trust income or a devise or gift of income.
 See id.